Technical services performed include:

 Under State and Federal law, we are required to have a program in place to minimize lead in drinking water.
 This program includes corrosion control treatment, source water treatment, and public education, and is currently in progress.
 In addition, we are working closely with the Poughkeepsie Water Treatment Facility and County officials to address this issue and keep residents informed.

-A brochure about this issue is being mailed to all water customers, and copies are available in the Adobe PDF format below and on our Downloads page.
+A brochure about this issue is being mailed to all water customers.

 For more information about Poughkeepsie's water, call 845-451-4192.